JoshuaMukherjee/AcousTools/README.md

 ## Installation

-Optionally create a virtual environment to install AcousTools into \n Optionally install the correct version of [PyTorch](https://pytorch.org/get-started/locally/) \n
+Optionally create a virtual environment to install AcousTools into \\
+Optionally install the correct version of [PyTorch](https://pytorch.org/get-started/locally/) \\

 Run
 ```console